pbdigital/Todoist-Scheduler/README.md

 # Todoist-Scheduler

+##Disclaimer

+Let me start with a disclaimer :-)

+I made this script as a fun little side projects over the xmas holidays and have been using it with my own Todoist setup.
+Chances are you'll need to modify the code to get it to work with you're set, google accounts, etc...

 ## How It Works

 I've been using Todoist Shortcuts (https://github.com/mgsloan/todoist-shortcuts) the past few months and simply added a new keybiding and function into todoist-shortcuts.js which I've included in this repo.